Sunshine (2007) - Review

 Plot & Thoughts

 The sun is dying and not putting out as much heat as it used to, causing the earth to quickly freeze and usher in a permanent ice age that will likely kill everything on the planet.
 Humanity, in the most unlikely of circumstances, managed to band together to build a nuclear bomb capable of acting as a defibrillator for the sun.
 The theory would be to deliver the payload to the sun and jump-start it back up to its previous temperature.
-That also required humanity to band together to build a ship capable of travelling with this bomb to the sun called Icarus.
+That also required humanity to band together to build a ship capable of traveling with this bomb to the sun called Icarus.
 Unfortunately, the first attempt was a disaster.
 It lost contact with Earth en route to its destination and no one knows what happened to it.
 Somehow, humanity found a way to send a second expedition into space with the last of the earth’s resources capable of saving them all.
-The mission aboard the Icarus II is going as it should, until they pick up the distress beacon of the first Icarus, and a decision has to be made.
-Do they ignore the signal and continue on as planned, or divert with the possibility of getting a second warhead and thus a second chance in case the first bomb should fail to do what it needs to do?
+The mission aboard the Icarus II is going as it should until they pick up the distress beacon of the first Icarus, and a decision has to be made.
+Do they ignore the signal and continue on as planned, or divert with the possibility of getting a second warhead and thus a second chance in case the first bomb fails to do what it needs to do?

 If you think they stay the course and everything works out okay as it should without any issues, then I’m not sure what you’re expecting from movies, in particular horror films.
 If that were the case, Sunshine would be a very short and boring film without any drama.
 Obviously, the decision to divert is chosen and everything goes to hell because of this decision and because mistakes are made that have disastrous consequences.
 It’s incredibly predictable, but that isn’t much of a mark against it.
 Alien is a predictable movie, but it manages to be a horror classic because it does a lot of other things right.
 Like Alien, Sunshine justifies its predictability and the circumstances that follow through its use of characters and drama.